epinzur/rag_datasets/legal_documents/sda.md

 - **Phase 3** Deliverables: Due by **February 1, 2025**.

 3.2 **Delays and Penalties**:
-If Developer fails to meet any milestone by the specified date, as detailed in Section 3.1, the Client may, at its discretion, impose penalties or seek remedies, including those outlined in Section 6.2.
+If Developer fails to meet any milestone by the specified date, as detailed in **Section 3.1**, the Client may, at its discretion, impose penalties or seek remedies, including those outlined in **Section 6.2**.

 3.3 **Acceptance Criteria**:
-Deliverables will be deemed accepted if they meet the Acceptance Criteria described in **Appendix A**, subject to Client’s review under Section 3.4.
+Deliverables will be deemed accepted if they meet the Acceptance Criteria described in **Appendix A**, subject to Client’s review under **Section 3.4**.

 3.4 **Review and Approval Process**:
-Within five (5) business days of receiving a Deliverable, the Client will review it for compliance with the Acceptance Criteria (see Section 3.3).
+Within five (5) business days of receiving a Deliverable, the Client will review it for compliance with the Acceptance Criteria (see **Section 3.3**).
 If the Deliverable does not meet the requirements, the Developer shall have ten (10) business days to correct and resubmit.

 ---